lonkaars/puzzelbox/client/readme.md

 The data is concatenated, and may contain mixed types of literals

-## known bugs (TODO)
+## WIP TODO

+- add enum to string functions in CLIENT ONLY
-- tab completion for `dump` seems to print garbage sometimes
+- bug: tab completion for `dump` seems to print garbage sometimes
-- the send command with an address but no data causes a segmentation fault
+- bug: the send command with an address but no data causes a segmentation fault